-4 Time Time of event Threshold Threshold value with event (measured value) Measured value Measured value when an event was detected If a transient voltage event occurred, the transient width is also displayed.
-Duration Indicates the period after which the reading returned after the threshold value was exceeded, or the period from IN to OUT.
+4 Time Time of ever Time of event Threshold Threshold value with event (measured value) Measured valueMeasured value when an event was detected If a transient voltage event occurred, the transient width is also displayed.
+Duration Indicates the period after which the reading returned after the threshold exceeded, or the period from IN to OUT.
 IN No. Event No. of IN for Event OUT Worst Level Worst measured value during event period Date Indicates the date on which the worst value was detected.
-Time Indicates the time at which the worst value was detected.
-CH Channel on which the worst value was detected (CH1/CH Channel on which the worst value was detected (CH1/CH2/CH3/CH4) Times Number of transient voltage detected from the transient voltage event IN to the transient voltage event OUT (up to 999999 Times )
+Indicates the time at which the worst value was detected.
+Channel on which the worst value was detected (CH1/CH2/CH3/CH4) Times Number of transient voltage detected from the transient voltage event IN to the transient voltage event OUT (up to 999999 Times)

-- \: Indicates the worst measured value during event period.
+- : Indicates the worst measured value during event period.
 For example in the case of voltage drop due to DIP, the lowest voltage is the worst value. - An SD card is required to be inserted to display the Event list details. - Event data with characters colored in green include event trend data. (p.
 117) - When events with multiple differing parameters occur during the same approximately 200 ms period, they are displayed together as a single event.
 A list of the multiple parameters is displayed in the "Event list details" at the right. - When two event IN items occur simultaneously, they will be displayed according to the priority.
 Two event OUT items occurring simultaneously are treated in the same manner.